 Tourists who choose sailing as their mode of transportation have likely already had quite an adventure before they pull into the Virgin Gorda Yacht Harbor, which is the heart and south of Spanish Town.
 Those with an interest in chartering a boat when they arrive will have to do so from another island in the chain.

-If you want to spend some time on the water, without the cost and complications involved with renting a boat you can join an excursion.
-Want to know more what it's like and what's included?
-See the chart that follows to obtain contact information for area providers.
+If you merely want to enjoy some time on the water, without the complications and cost involved with renting a boat you can take an excursion.
+Wanting to know more about this option?
+See the chart below to find contact information for area providers.

 |B&B Charters||(284) 496-9341||Leverick Bay Marina - Leverick Bay||Virgin Gorda|